peterlacko/pulp-automation-ci/README.md

-## Setup for local deployment
+## Setup for local deployment via ansible
-* configure templated property file from jenkins-jobs directory
+* configure templated setEnv.sh.template file and source it
-* run localSetup.sh script which will propmt you to enter rest of configuration settings
-* source output script of previous step
 * copy your private key to .
 * **Tags:** you can specify which tasks from playbook should run by --tags resp which should be skipped by --skip-tags, supported tags for playbooks are in []
 * set up automation runner node as follows